facelessuser/pymdown-extensions/docs/extensions/headeranchor.md

 ## CSS

 Here we will show some example CSS for rendering the header anchors.
-While Material Icon font is used in this example, you can substitute it with [Octicons](https://octicons.github.com/) for even more of a GFM feel, or use something else entirely.
+While Material Icon font is used in this example, you can substitute it with [Octicons][octicons] for even more of a GFM feel, or use something else entirely.

 The HTML tags with classes are set like this: